Which options do I have during a meeting? Activities | Virtual Classroom

 - Click Mute all.
 Your own microphone will also be silenced.
-Each participant can turn on their individual microphone by clicking the microphone icon (Unmute), unless you have changed the settings of the meeting to ensure participants cannot control their own microphone and webcam.
+Each participant can turn on their individual microphone by clicking the microphone icon (Unmute).
+If you do not want to allow students to turn on their microphone, click Permissions.

 Especially when you have a meeting with many participants it is advised to mute all participants at the start of the meeting.
 This way they will not all speak simultaneously.
 You can ask participants to unmute themselves if they have a question and mute themselves if they merely want to listen.